DEQrmichie/heatsource-9/README.md

 #### Canopy Type

 land cover canopy information can be input as either canopy cover or effective leaf area index.
-This option is specficed in the control file.
+This option is specified in the control file.

 ##### Canopy Cover
 Input file formatting when using canopy cover.